|Manufacturer||Changsha BYD Coach|

 In June 2011, SMRT Corporation signed a Memorandum of Understanding (MoU) with BYD to enter discussions on a joint venture of distributing BYD K9 buses and e6 taxis in Singapore.
-SMRT Buses was concurrently running a trial of a Zhongtong diesel-electric hybrid bus, which was subsequently rejected and sold to a private operator.
+SMRT Buses was concurrently running a trial of a Zhongtong diesel-electric hybrid bus, which was subsequently rejected.

-The BYD electric vehicles did not materialize in Singapore for 4 years.
+The BYD electric vehicles did not materialise in Singapore for 4 years.
 Panorama Melaka of Malaysia received a trial unit of the BYD K9 in 2013 with the chassis number LC06S24S3D00000002.
 Its interior specifications were similar to that of SMRT’s buses, featuring Vogelsitze seats with purple and red PVC seat covers, as well as a foldable seat similar to that installed on MAN A22 buses.
-This led to suspicion that SMRT had rejected the BYD K9 electric buses.
+This led to suspicion that SMRT had rejected its BYD K9 electric buses.

 In April 2015, Singapore saw its first BYD K9 bus, which was brought in by HDT Singapore Holding (the sole Singapore agent of BYD Co.
 Ltd back then).
 This bus was parked inside Nanyang Technological University’s campus for inspection (April to July 2015), and was later shipped to Jakarta for a while before returning.

 The BYD K9 is a fully electric city bus manufactured by the Chinese company BYD.
 The bus is sold alongside its range of other electric vehicles, whereby the company aims to promote renewable energy use in cities.

-At the heart of the full electric bus is its three high-capacity Lithium iron phosphate batteries, two located on each side above the front wheels of the bus and another on the roof, which stores the electric power needed to power the bus.
-A full 5-hour charge provides sufficient energy for over 250 kilometers of usage — suitable for most urban bus routes.
+At the heart of the full electric bus are its three high-capacity Lithium iron phosphate batteries, two located on each side above the front wheels of the bus and another on the roof, which stores the electric power needed to power the bus.
+A full 5-hour charge provides sufficient energy for over 250 kilometres of usage—suitable for most urban bus routes.